SebasOcampoo/IoTCamp/Docs/cloud_architecture_configuration.md

 Now we're going to create the database structure.
 We use EntityFramework as ORM (more info [here](https://msdn.microsoft.com/en-us/library/bb399567.aspx)).

-1. Take note of the Database connetion string, [here](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-get-started#view-database-properties-in-the-azure-portal) is explained how to find it in the Azure portal.
+1. Take note of the Database connection string, [here](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-get-started#view-database-properties-in-the-azure-portal) is explained how to find it in the Azure portal.
 2. Open the solution in VisualStudio and open **API** project.
 3. Put your connection string in `Web.config` file